-Offering 911 Emergency Dental in Salt Lake City
+Offering Emergency Dental Care in Salt Lake City

 Need Emergency Dental Care?

 Our team of on-call emergency dentists in Salt Lake City are here to help!

 We Are Open in the Evenings and on Saturdays

 First Aid for Dental Emergencies

 Learn how to handle different types of dental emergencies with these tips from our Salt Lake City emergency dental team.

 Find the knocked-out tooth.
 Try not to handle the tooth by the root.
 Handle the tooth by the top part (the crown).
 Clean the tooth by gently and quickly rinsing it in cold water.
 Do not scrub or use soap on the tooth.
 Attempt to replace the tooth in the socket.
 Don’t worry too much about the alignment.
 If able to replace the tooth, gently bite down on gauze or a clean cloth or rag.
 Call the dentist for immediate attention.
 If it is not possible to replace the tooth, place it in a container with milk.
 Do not wrap the tooth.
 Call the dentist for immediate attention.
 The tooth has the best chance for successful re-implantation if it is replaced within 30 minutes from being knocked out.
 Allow the dentist to reimplant and splint the tooth.
 Teeth that have been knocked out require frequent follow-up.
 Oftentimes the tooth will die and require root canal treatment.
 The emergency dentists at 911 Emergency Dental in Salt Lake City have advanced training in treating teeth that have been knocked loose and out by trauma.
 Time is of the essence in treating these dental emergencies.
 Please call for immediate attention: (801) 278-4223

 Toothache or Abscess